QwenLM/Qwen-Agent/README.md

 - Click the `Add to Qwen's Reading List` button on the screen to authorize Qwen to analyze the page in the background.
 - Click the Qwen icon in the browser's top right corner to start interacting with Qwen about the current page's content.

-Note: Reading PDF documents is an experimental feature and may not be stable.
-When adding an online PDF to Qwen's reading list, it may take a while for Qwen to preprocess it due to network issues.
-It is recommended to first download the PDF locally and then open it in the browser.

 ## Video Demonstration